- Feature Links

 Other communities have found the DORA provides an additional attraction for patrons, creates a destination for dining and entertainment, and promote building a lively, pedestrian-friendly environment in the area.

-- DORA beverages must be consumed from special DORA cups.
-Consumption from other vessels would be considered an "open carry" violation subject to law enforcement.
+- DORA beverages must be consumed from marked DORA cups.
+Consumption from other vessels is not permitted.

-- DORA beverages are allowed only within DORA boundaries.
+- DORA beverages are allowed only within DORA boundaries (see back for map).
+Exit signage is posted at the borders of the DORA.

-- DORA beverages may only be carried into stores displaying a green sign indicating that DORA beverages are permitted.
+- DORA beverages may only be carried into stores displaying a green decal indicating that DORA beverages are permitted.
+Please be sure to check before entering.

 Frequently Asked Questions: